MatthewGilligan/WriteUp/Week6.md

 #### Git Status
 This command shows you if there is anything left to commit, it also gives a a brief status, and gives you your status.

+#### Git log
+This command tells you your commit history with the names of your commits.

+#### Git Branches
+Git uses branches that split off from each other, that can be worked on without affecting the other.

 ## Overview
 Learned about git